kannifarhad/CronusFileManager/README.md

 React, Redux, Material UI, Nodejs, ExpressJs

 ### Basic usage
-Application has two parts: Front-end & Backend
-For initilasing application you have to install and run both of them from terminal with commands
+Plugin has two parts: Front-end & Back-end.
+For initialising file manager you have to install and run both of them from terminal with commands

 ```shell
 npm install